 Our focus at Prerna Little Flower is to provide holistic developmental opportunities to our children which includes personal, social, creative and emotional development as well as language, math and literary development.

 We realize that each child is unique with individual learning styles and abilities; it is important to nurture all forms of intelligences to lay the foundation for fulfilling a child’s potential.
-Our integrated curriculum uses the Multiple Intelligence approach to nurture and develop your child's intelligences.
+Our integrated curriculum uses the Multiple Intelligence approach to nurture and develop your child's intelligence.

 LANGUAGE, LITERACY AND COMMUNICATION DEVELOPMENT